 In addition, there are tests in modules Test.
-Intro.
-Asset, Test.
-Intro.
-Asset.
-Role, and Test.
+Intro.Asset, Test.
+Intro.Asset.Role, and Test.
 Intro.Asset.Trade.

-All but the last .-separated segment in module names correspond to paths, and the last one to a file name.
+All but the last .-separated segment in module names correspond to paths relative to the project source directory, and the last one to a file name.
 The folder structure therefore looks like this: